jdpipe/freesteam/msexcel/ReadMe.txt

   - MinGW-w64 http://mingw-w64.sourceforge.net/

-I recommend to use the tdm installer for MinGW-w64 http://tdm-gcc.tdragon.net/
+I recommend to use the tdm installer for MinGW-w64 http://tdm-gcc.tdragon.net/ I recommend to install MinGW-w64 and xlw in paths without spaces (i.e. not in C:\Program Files)

-If required, create the config.h file: copy ../config.h.in to ../confing.h then replace @VERSION@ by your version number
+If required, create the config.h file: copy ../config.h.in to ../config.h then replace @VERSION@ by your version number

 Finally use the MakeRelease.bat batch file to generate 32 and 64 bits xlls